WE ARE EXPERIENCED IN TRAMPOLINE PARK INJURY CASES.

 Invention of Trampoline

 The trampoline was invented by George Nissen after World War II as a training device for pilots.
-The trampoline was adopted by the gymnastics world and was accorded respect as a powerful instrument that can kill, paralyze or maim if not used properly.
+The trampoline was adopted by the gymnastics world and was accorded respect as a powerful apparatus that can kill, paralyze or maim if not used properly.
 For more than seventy (70) years the gymnastic community has adhered to rules for trampolines that include:

 - One person on a trampoline;